idmn/Lyrics_WC/README.md

 Creating wordclouds for lyrics.

 With help of the scripts one can easily download all the lyrics of the specified artist and build a wordcloud for them. `metrolyrics.com` site is used as a source of songs lyrics.
+I use `wordcloud` package by Ian Fellows.
+To read more about it you may want to look at it's [documentation](https://cran.r-project.org/web/packages/wordcloud/wordcloud.pdf).

 Wordclous are [here](findings/Wordclouds).

+### How to make new wordcloud
-To make new wordcloud: In brief, open main.R, make sure that the project directory is set as the working directory.
+In brief, open main.R, make sure that the project directory is set as the working directory.
 Go to the line `id <- "queen"` and write the id of an artist you are interested in instead of `"queen"`, or leave it as it is.
 Then run the code and wait.
 It may take a few minutes, because here I make a pause each time a page with lyrics is downloaded to avoid IP ban.
 But you may turn this off by setting the corresponding parameter to zero.

 How to find out artist's id?
 For example, Queen's homepage at metrolyrics is `metrolyrics.com/queen-overview.html`.
 Id is the part of the url after `metrolyrics.com/` and before `-overview.html`.

+### Functions
 Now about the functions that are called in main.R.
 I tried to make their names descriptive, but in any case here are some words about them:

 * `getListOfSongs` The single argument is the artist's id.
 This function gets the catalog of songs as a data.frame with three columns.
 First column contains song titles, second - url of the corresponding page with lyrics and third - lyrics popularity as it counted by metrolyrics.